PsyGlo/holbertonschool-zero_day/README.md

 This repository contains my work for the Holberton School "Zero Day" project.
 It includes basic shell scripts and exercises as part of my introduction to programming and Unix systems.
+It covers onboarding, setup and basic shell/git tasks.